EmbarkStudios/emote/docs/coverage.rst

 Undocumented Python objects
 ===========================

 To generate this file, run `make deploy`!
+Do not check it in.